DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 During procurement, the following should be demonstrated:

-* how the product can link with early help, virtual school, education, health systems and other existing systems
+* how the product can link with early help, virtual school, education, health systems and other existing systems, including across mulit-agency partnerships
 * how the product can link with future systems local authorities might adopt
-* how the product meets the open API standards
+* how the product meets open API standards
 * examples of collaboration or integration
-* the transfer of information between systems
+* the appropriate, secure and transfer of information between systems

 ##Challenges

-Suppliers may not be inclined to make it easy to develop interoperability with local authority developed applications or third party products.
 Local authorities may also experience challenges making older systems connect with newer ones.

 [Introduction](/index)